 The great strength of acupuncture is not only its effectiveness, but also the fact that it is totally natural, drug-free, safe for you and your baby and free from side effects, which makes it the treatment of choice during pregnancy.

 In a healthy pregnancy, I would recommend weekly treatments until week 12, twice-weekly or monthly treatments from week 13 to 35, and finally weekly treatments from week 36 to 40 to prepare for childbirth.

 Acupuncture for Breech Baby

-Breech treatment in clinic combines acupuncture with moxibustion to facilitate the turning process.
+Chinese medicine has been using moxibustion to successfully turn breech babies for thousands of years.
+Moxibustion for breech treatment consists of lighting a moxa stick (mugwort herb) and holding it over a specific acupuncture point to gently warm the area.
+Treatment needs to be carried out for 20 minutes each day for 10 consecutive days.Breech treatment in clinic combines acupuncture with moxibustion to facilitate the turning process.
 This will be a unique pregnancy acupuncture treatment designed to not only relax you, but also to give you and your baby the energy boost needed for an efficient turn.
-I will also teach you how to do the moxa yourself, provide you with sticks and clear instructions so that you can confidently continue the treatment at home.
+I will also teach you how to do the moxa yourself, provide you with sticks and written instructions so that you can confidently continue the treatment at home.

 When to come for treatment

 For many women, breech position is first mentioned at 32 weeks and then confirmed at 36 weeks.
 While it is true that 32 weeks is too early to panic, it is not too early to be pro-active.
 I recommend getting in touch as soon as you know that your baby is breech.
 This is because moxibustion has been shown to be most successful at 33-34 weeks when there is still plenty of room for baby to turn.
 Also, you will need to allow 10 consecutive days for 1 course of moxa, so best to start early.Moxibustion is still quite effective later in pregnancy, so it is still helpful to come in for treatment no matter how close to your due date.

-Acupuncture for Pre-birth & Induction
+Acupuncture for Pre-Birth & Induction

-Acupuncture for Post-Natal Care
+Acupuncture for Post-natal Care

 I would consider the post-natal period to be the 4th trimester of pregnancy.
 It is a crucial time when women should not only recover from childbirth, but also compensate for being pregnant for 9 months and adapt to the new demands of motherhood.
 It is a time when women should look after themselves and rest as much as possible.
 In Chinese medicine, the first 3 days post birth are considered a time of elimination.
 These 3 days are followed by 30 days of tonification, when the mother builds up her energy and vitality lost during pregnancy and childbirth.

 Postnatal tonification treatment “Mother warming” or “mother roasting” is a once off moxibustion treatment given 5 to 7 days after childbirth.
 A moxa stick (mugwort) is lit up and held over the lower abdomen and lower back to warm up these areas.
 Mother warming is then followed by a course of 4 or 5 weekly acupuncture treatments designed to energise new mums and help them with recovery.

-The first few days after childbirth are often filled with highs and lows, with many swings between the two and the “baby blues” kicking in around day 3.
+Post-natal depression The first few days after childbirth are often filled with highs and lows, with many swings between the two and the “baby blues” kicking in around day 3.
 These mood swings are associated with changes in hormone levels and exhaustion after pregnancy and childbirth.
 Acupuncture treatment at this stage consists of restoring adequate hormone levels and bringing the body and mind back into balance.